 We’ve all heard some of these ideas, and sometimes a client will throw it out there as something they’ve heard will increase growth quickly and easily.
 It’s up to us to calmly explain why these strategies are outdated or were never good plans to begin with:

 - Follow for follow.
 This doesn’t actually work in most cases, and if it does you’re only getting followers from people who care about their own follower account and not your content.
 They won’t engage, and will likely stop following you shortly after you reciprocate.
 It also signals to other users that your following may be less than legit.

 - Buying followers.
-It’s fairly easy for a mildly social media savvy customer to suss out a brand who buys followers.
-A quick scroll shows few fleshed out profiles and engagements will always remain low.
+It’s fairly easy for a mildly social media-savvy customer to suss out a brand that buys followers.
+A quick scroll shows few fleshed-out profiles and engagements will always remain low.
 Whereas in the early days of social media, buying followers might have been part of a strategy, nowadays it’s just a sign that you aren’t as genuine as you might seem.

 4 Examples of Engagement Strategies for Social Media